koishijs/plugin-github-webhook/README.md

 # plugin-github-webhook

- Using GitHub webhook in your QQ bots
+Using GitHub Webhooks with Koishi.